-Note:Experience performing technical duties within the maintenance trade area on a military base, aircraft carrier or large compound may be substituted for the General Experience on a year for year basis.
+NOTE:Experience performing technical duties within the maintenance trade area on a military base, aircraft carrier or large compound may be substituted for the General Experience on a year for year basis.

 Two (2) years of the General Experience must have been in a supervisory capacity.

-Note:For State Employees this is interpreted at the level of Building Superintendent 2.
+NOTE:For state employees this experience is interpreted at the level of a Building Superintendent 2.